TheRetroMike/Hoosat/cmd/htnctl/README.md

-# hoosatctl
+# htnctl

-hoosatctl is an RPC client for htnd
+htnctl is an RPC client for htnd

 ## Requirements